“Claims made” and “Claims occurring.” What’s the difference?

 What to do next

 Make sure Howden has access to your full insurance history.
-Your broker will look through your past insurance history to make sure there are no gaps between historic insurance policies.
-This can result in grey areas, with confusion as to which insurer is covering which time period.
-We work to make sure your current insurer is ready to protect you in the event of a claim being notified.
+Your Howden broker will look through your past insurance history to make sure there is continuity of cover and there are no gaps between historic insurance policies.
+Howden can identify any grey areas and confusion as to which insurer is covering which time period and will work with you to make sure your current insurer is ready to protect you in the event of a claim being notified.